simbo1905/simple-record-store/readme.md

 An example of where you need to use `copyOf` would be where you are taking the bytes from a "direct" ByteBuffer where the array will be recycled.
-Examples of where you can safely use `of` to wrap the array would be where you asked a String to encode itself as a byte array using `getBytes`.
-Another example is wherre you run a customer serializer to generate the byte array where you don't leak a reference to the array so it won't be mutated.
+Examples of where you can safely use `of` to wrap the array would be where you asked a String to encode itself as a byte array using `getBytes` which is always a fresh copy.
+Another example is where you serialize to generate a byte array where you don't leak a reference to the array so it won't be mutated.

 A problem with using `getBytes` on a string as a key is that the platform string encoding might change if you move the file around.
-To avoid that there are a pair of methods that turn a string into an UTF8 encoded ByteSequence which is a compact form that can store any string:
+To avoid that there are a pair of methods that turn a string into an UTF8 encoded ByteSequence which is a compact representation suitable for long term disk storage:

 ```java
     /*